kaushik284/dev-connector/README.md

 Added endpoints for /api/posts : POST, GET all, GET by Id, DELETE by id Added endpoints for /api/posts/like : PUT
 Added endpoints for /api/posts/unlike : PUT
+Added endpoints for /api/posts/comment : POST, DELETE by id